AP: Flush with COVID-19 aid, schools steer funding to sports | Federal News Network

 The high school weight room overhaul in Story City, Iowa, is being done by Push Pedal Pull, a South Dakota company that’s taking on similar projects elsewhere in Iowa and Nebraska.

-“I’m right in the battle … to get this money allocated,” Reiland said.
-“I think a lot of these small schools are trying to use this money to really upgrade a bunch of stuff, and I am just trying to get my piece of the pie.”
+“I think a lot of these small schools are trying to use this money to really upgrade a bunch of stuff, and I am just trying to get my piece of the pie,” he said.

 AP Education Writer Binkley reported from Boston.